Compliments and Concerns

 Are you interested in becoming a Patient & Family Experience Partner?

-This year, the Hospital is hoping to grow its ranks of volunteers by recruiting people for an important task: Patient and Family Experience Partners (PEP).
-These volunteers will act as advisors to the Hospital Team and provide input to help decision-making when changes are underway.
+Patient and Family Experience Partners (PEP) are volunteers who act as advisors to the Hospital Team and provide input to help decision-making when changes are underway.

 Patients and their loved ones have a unique perspective of the care and service they receive during their hospital stay.
 That perspective is invaluable whether the experience was a positive one – or not.
-What would have made their stay more comfortable?
+What would have made your stay more comfortable?
 What information would have been helpful?
-If they had to go through it again, what would they do differently – or wish the Hospital did differently?
+If you had to go through it again, what would you do differently – or wish the Hospital did differently?

 These insights are helping the Ross Memorial to improve the way it delivers care, every day.

-The Hospital currently has Patient and Family Experience Partners on several committees, including the Medical Assistance in Dying Steering Committee, and the Better Together Patient and Family Engagement Committee.
+The Hospital currently has Patient and Family Experience Partners on several committees, including the Accessibility Steering Committee, and the Quality, Safety & Risk Council.

 Submit the completed application forms to the RMH Auxiliary’s Director of Volunteer Services via the Information Desk in the Hospital’s main lobby, or email them to email@example.com.